ricardoquesada/bluepad32/docs/supported_mice.md

 ## Other supported

-In theory any Bluetooth mouse should work.
+In theory any Bluetooth mouse should work, both BLE and BR/EDR.

-Most modern mice are BLE only, and BLE mice are supported, although BLE is experimental as of Bluepad32 v3.6.

-Regarding non-BLE mice, some might work, some might not.
+In practice some BR/EDR, some might work, some might not.
 See:

 * https://github.com/espressif/arduino-esp32/issues/6193 (Please, go and say "please fix it")